faragher/FixxBuzzHorror/README.md

 Yes I know the repository is spelled wrong.
 Do you think this warrants spending the time to rename it?

-Anyway, the true horror is by passing "-good <number>" it uses a reasonable routine, which takes 5 seconds for 20,000 cycles.
+Anyway, the true horror is by passing "-good {number}" it uses a reasonable routine, which takes 5 seconds for 20,000 cycles.